 Faculty: Professor Brown, chair; Professor Greenfield, director of graduate studies.
-Professors Bose, Brown, Gregory, and Lucia; Associate Professors Bothun, Greenfield, and Rivero-Hudec; Assistant Professors Kennedy, Meenach, and Worthen; Research Professor Crisman; Adjunct Professor Nystrom, Adjunct Associate Professor Mehos, Professors Emeriti Barnett, Gray, Knickle, Rockett, and Rose.
+Professors Bose, Bothun, Brown, Gregory, and Lucia; Associate Professors Greenfield and Rivero-Hudec; Assistant Professors Kennedy, Meenach, and Roxbury; Research Professor Crisman; Adjunct Professor Nystrom, Adjunct Associate Professor Mehos, Professors Emeriti Barnett, Gray, Knickle, Rockett, and Rose.

 Biochemical engineering: reactors, purification methods, degradation, and chemical production.